-E5 Site specific air emission monitoring plan
+E4 Site specific air emission monitoring plan

-- E5.1 The licensee must develop and submit a Site Specific Air Emission Monitoring Plan to the EPA which supports the comprehensive management of air emission monitoring required by this licence.
-As a minimum, the Site Specific Air Emission Monitoring Plan must describe in detail the following: - a) monitoring and discharge points; - b) detailed description of the operational measures used for ensuring the representativeness of emission measurements during monitoring including any procedures relating to pre-test planning, setting operating conditions and process data collection and recording; - c) detailed description of sampling methodology and test procedures; - d) description of any deviation from the relevant test methods, including analysis of the likely effect of any deviation on the final sampling and test results; - e) detailed description of quality assurance and quality control procedures used for collecting, verifying and reporting emission test data; - f) responsible personnel and roles; - g) governance/version control, review and updating procedures for the plan; and - h) a detailed methodology and all supporting calculations used to determine the aggregated emission concentration for each pollutant associated with points 2 and 3 as stipulated by conditions L3.4 and L3.5.
-All calculations must, at a minimum, meet the requirements of TM-38. - E5.2 The Site Specific Air Emission Monitoring Plan required by condition E5.1 above must be drafted and provided to the EPA at info@epa.nsw.gov.au for review and approval by 5pm on 31 January 2021.
+E4.1 The licensee must develop and submit a Site Specific Air Emission Monitoring Plan to the EPA which supports the comprehensive management of air emission monitoring required by this licence.
+As a minimum, the Site Specific Air Emission Monitoring Plan must describe in detail the following: a) monitoring and discharge points;

+b) detailed description of the operational measures used for ensuring the representativeness of emission measurements during monitoring including any procedures relating to pre-test planning, setting operating conditions and process data collection and recording;

+c) detailed description of sampling methodology and test procedures;

+d) description of any deviation from the relevant test methods, including analysis of the likely effect of any deviation on the final sampling and test results;

+e) detailed description of quality assurance and quality control procedures used for collecting, verifying and reporting emission test data;

+f) responsible personnel and roles;

+g) governance/version control, review and updating procedures for the plan; and h) a detailed methodology and all supporting calculations used to determine the aggregated emission concentration for each pollutant associated with points 2 and 3 as stipulated by conditions L3.4 and L3.5.
+All calculations must, at a minimum, meet the requirements of TM-38.

+E4.2 The Site Specific Air Emission Monitoring Plan required by condition E4.1 above must be drafted and provided to the EPA at info@epa.nsw.gov.au for review and approval by 5pm on 31 January 2021.

+Note: On 29 January 2021, the licensee wrote to the EPA providing the Site Specific Air Emissions Monitoring Plan.
+On 31 August 2021, the EPA wrote to the licensee providing comments on the Plan.
+On 19 January 2022, the licensee wrote to the EPA providing a revised Plan.
+The revised Plan is being reviewed by the EPA.

-E6 Continuous emission monitoring systems - quality assurance and control procedures
+E5 Continuous emission monitoring systems - quality assurance and control procedures

-- E6.1 The licensee must develop and submit a CEMS quality assurance (QA) and quality control (QC) procedure to the EPA which enables the evaluation of the quality of data produced by any CEMS monitoring required by conditions of this licence.
-As a minimum, the CEMS QA/QC procedure must describe in detail the following: - a) calibration and adjustment measures; - b) preventive maintenance measures (including spare parts inventory); - c) data handling, recording and calculation procedures; - d) processes for evaluating, verifying and reporting monitoring data; - e) accuracy audit measures including sampling and analysis methods; - f) fault identification and corrective action measures; and - g) process for ongoing review and evaluation of the effectiveness of the CEMS QA/QC procedures. - E6.2 The CEMS QA/QC procedure required by condition E6.1 above must be drafted and provided to the EPA at info@epa.nsw.gov.au for review and approval by 5pm on 31 March 2021.
+- E5.1 The licensee must develop and submit a CEMS quality assurance (QA) and quality control (QC) procedure to the EPA which enables the evaluation of the quality of data produced by any CEMS monitoring required by conditions of this licence.
+As a minimum, the CEMS QA/QC procedure must describe in detail the following: a) calibration and adjustment measures; - b) preventive maintenance measures (including spare parts inventory); - c) data handling, recording and calculation procedures; - d) processes for evaluating, verifying and reporting monitoring data; - e) accuracy audit measures including sampling and analysis methods; - f) fault identification and corrective action measures; and - g) process for ongoing review and evaluation of the effectiveness of the CEMS QA/QC procedures. - E5.2 The CEMS QA/QC Procedure required by condition E5.1 above must be drafted and provided to the EPA at info@epa.nsw.gov.au for review and approval by 5pm on 31 March 2021.